eveld/moving-to-a-microservice-world-demo/docs/index.md

 When you started this demo Shipyard created several resources for you:
 - a public `WAN` network with a subnet of 192.168.0.0/16, representing the public internet.
 - a private networks called `azure` with a subnet of 10.5.0.0/16, representing a virtual network on Azure.

+The rest of the environment you will create in the next steps.